View our posts

 If any parent is concerned about the provision for the SEND in the Academy they should contact class teacher to discuss their worries in the first instance.
 If they feel that they need further information or discussions regarding the provision please contact the SENCo and we will contact you.

-Should the parent not be happy with the outcome, the complaint should be put in writing and addressed to the Principal, Mr Rob Hyneman.
+Should the parent not be happy with the outcome, the complaint should be put in writing and addressed to the Head of Academy, Mike Maunganidze.
 You may also contact the School Governor with responsibility for SEND via email through the school office.

 Back to Key Information